averbraeck/opentrafficsim/docs/04-demand/traffic-od.md

 ![](../images/OTS_formula_4.png)

-The resulting steady-state in the example is not changed as is shown by:
+The resulting steady-state in the example is not changed as is shown by the following equations regarding each column:

 * 0.7·0.74 + 0.2·0.7 + 0.1·0.42 = 0.7
 * 0.7·0.2 + 0.2·0.24 + 0.1·0.12 = 0.2
 * 0.7·0.06 + 0.2·0.06 + 0.1·0.46 = 0.1